PeterSels/milp-logic/README.txt

 ./run.sh

+when on *nix systems, or

+./run.bat

+when on Windows ssytems.

+When you let CMake generate plain unix Makefiles, the directory where the executable is put is not the milpLogicTest /Debug subdirectory but the milpLogicTest one itself.
+So run ./milpLogicTest instead.

 In the C++ code in the file milpLogicTest/src/milpLogicTest.cpp, you can select which test you want to run by changing some defines at the beginning of the file.